iaroslav-ai/gan-evaluation-metric/README.md

-# Implementation of evaluation metric for GANs
+# Tests of evaluation metric for GANs

 For example evaluation, run example.py.
 It requires numpy, theano and lasagne to be installed on your system.